|Table of contents||Table of diagrams

 Black is dead

-Squeeze plays are very rewarding and normally quite easy to spot.
-With a bit of practice you can also see how to set up a squeeze by forcing your opponent into a bad shape, and conversely, how to avoid being squeezed yourself.
+Squeeze plays are very rewarding and can range from easy to spot to highly sophisticated.
+Nonetheless, with a bit of practice you too can see how to set up squeezes and force your opponents into inefficient shape, and conversely, avoid being squeezed yourself.

 ... in order to force with and then squeeze with and - ending up with good shape and leaving White in a dango shape.